History of the Boston Celtics: 2017–2026: Brown and Tatum

-In April 2022, the Celtics qualified for the 2022 NBA playoffs as the second seed in the Eastern Conference, having a 51–31 record and swept the Brooklyn Nets in the first round of the postseason.
+The Celtics started the season 23–24, but went on a 28–7 turnaround in their last 35 games and finished with a 51–31 record.
+In April 2022, the Celtics qualified for the 2022 NBA playoffs as the second seed in the Eastern Conference and swept the Brooklyn Nets in the first round of the postseason.
 They next faced the Milwaukee Bucks in the Eastern Conference Semifinals and the Miami Heat in the Eastern Conference finals, defeating both teams in seven-game series, earning the Celtics their first Finals appearance since 2010.
 The Celtics took a 2–1 series lead, but lost the next three games to lose to the Golden State Warriors 4–2.

 In September, the Celtics suspended Udoka for the whole 2022–23 season for engaging in an improper intimate relationship with a female staffer.
 Assistant coach Joe Mazzulla replaced Udoka as the interim head coach.
 On February 16, 2023, Mazzulla was named the team's permanent head coach after leading the Celtics to a league-best 42–17 record at the NBA All-Star break.
 After overcoming a 3–2 deficit against the Philadelphia 76ers to advance to the Eastern Conference finals, the Celtics fell behind 3–0 in a rematch against the Heat.
 They battled their way back to Game 7 thanks to a Derrick White buzzer-beater in Game 6, but the Heat ultimately prevented the first 3–0 comeback in NBA history with a decisive win in Boston.

 During the 2023 off-season, the Celtics acquired Kristaps Porziņģis from the Wizards, and traded Marcus Smart to the Memphis Grizzlies in a three-team deal, and also traded Grant Williams to the Dallas Mavericks.
 On October 1, 2023, the Celtics acquired Jrue Holiday in exchange for Malcolm Brogdon, Robert Williams III and two draft picks.
 On February 7, 2024, before the trade deadline, the Celtics acquired Xavier Tillman from the Grizzlies.

 The Celtics finished the 2023–24 regular season with the best record in the NBA, securing a 64–18 record.
 After the regular season's close, the Celtics entered the 2024 NBA playoffs, defeating the Miami Heat in the first round, moving on to defeat the Cleveland Cavaliers in the East Semifinals, and moving on again to defeat the Indiana Pacers in the Eastern Conference finals.
 The Celtics' victory in the Eastern Conference finals on May 27, 2024, was accompanied by the announcement that Jaylen Brown had been selected as the NBA Eastern Conference finals MVP, and Brown was presented with the Larry Bird trophy—the first of his career.

 As the Celtics advanced to the finals as championship favorites against the Dallas Mavericks, they would take a 3–0 lead in the series.
 The Mavericks won game four to avoid a sweep, but Boston finished the series in game five on the anniversary of their 2008 win.
 Jaylen Brown was named Finals MVP.